runawayhorse001/LearningApacheSpark/doc/preface.rst

 for your studies.

-The tutorials assume that the reader has a preliminary knowledge of programing and Linux.
+The tutorials assume that the reader has a preliminary knowledge of programming and Linux.
 And this document is generated automatically by using `sphinx`_.